umanitoba-cssa/constitution/Constitution.md

 - Mature Students' Advocate
 - Racialized Students' Advocate

+Other advocate roles may be added at the discretion of the Director of Advocacy.
 An applicant must self-identify as a member of the community they are self-nominating to advocate for.

-If multiple applicants self-nominate for the same Community Advocate role, the role will be voted on by CSSA members that self-identify as members of that community.
-The Director of Advocacy is responsible for overseeing and administering this process.
-If a Community Advocate role or roles go unfilled, the other Advocates along with the Director of Advocacy should consciously work to seek out and include voices from those communities themselves.
+The Director of Advocacy is responsible for appointing Community Advocates and overseeing the self-nomination process.
+Community Advocates will be appointed at the end of September.
+Any unfilled Community Advocate positions may be open for the remainder of the academic year until they are filled.

 # Section 3: Club Changeover